MicrosoftDocs/xamarin-docs/docs/get-started/what-is-xamarin.md

 ### Xamarin.Forms

 Xamarin.Forms is an open-source UI framework.
-Xamarin.Forms allows developers to build iOS, Android and Windows applications from a single shared codebase.
+Xamarin.Forms allows developers to build Xamarin.iOS, Xamarin.Android, and Windows applications from a single shared codebase.
 Xamarin.Forms allows developers to create user interfaces in XAML with code-behind in C#.
 These user interfaces are rendered as performant native controls on each platform.
 Some examples of features provided by Xamarin.Forms include:

 - XAML user-interface language
 - Databinding